Locks Heath F.C.: History

 Seven seasons of flirting with relegation on occasion, including the 2019/20 season which when suspended and annulled ‘The Locks’ were bottom of the table, followed.

 David Fuge, who led Locks to the title in 2012/13 returned to the club from US Portsmouth at the beginning of the 2020/21 season.

-The club has made an encouraging start to the season currently sitting in a very healthy 3rd position going into the busy Christmas period.
+During the 2023/2024 the 1st Team finished Runners-up in the Hampshire Premier Football League.

 Ground

 Locks Heath play home matches at the Locks Heath Recreation Ground, Warsash Road, Fareham, PO14 4JX.
 The recreation ground is owned by Fareham Borough Council.